-In addition to visual inspections of fields, 147 insect traps for the Old World Bollworm (Helicoverpa armigera) and 100 for the Cotton Cutworm (Spodoptera litura) were placed in 32 counties (Figure 8).
-Traps were baited with a species-specific pheromone lure and set in ditches bordering corn fields and suspended above the vegetation.
-Trap set was in late June.
+In addition to visual inspections of fields, 126 insect traps for the Old World Bollworm (Helicoverpa armigera) were set in 30 counties (Figure 8).
+Traps were set in late June and baited with a species-specific pheromone lure in ditches bordering corn fields and suspended above the vegetation.
 Traps were checked at least once and removed in late August.
-Trap samples were screened and specimens that could not be eliminated as target species were submitted to the MDA Lab.
-Specimens that could not be eliminated as suspects by the MDA Lab were submitted to the USDA for final identification.
-No target pests were found in 2019.
+Trap samples were screened and specimens that could not be eliminated as target species were submitted to the MDA Laboratory.
+Specimens that could not be eliminated as suspects by the MDA Laboratory were submitted to the USDA for final identification.
+No target pests were found in 2020.